lopentu/nlp_web/assignments/ptt-crawler/README.md

 docker-compose up
 ```

 We suggest setting the argument `ip_cache` to `true` when you run the crawler via Docker.
-The reason is that the crawler will connect to Redis container, and there is no need for you to have Redis in your local machine.
+The reason is that the crawler will connect to Redis container, and there is no need for you to have Redis on your local machine.
 Most importantly, the performance of the crawler will be increased!